 However, if you drank the Kool-Aid and think cryptocurrencies are the wave of the future, you have several cryptocurrency options to review.
 Ethereum and Litecoin are the most stable Bitcoin alternatives, but there are more than 4,400 cryptocurrencies traded today.

 - Ethereum is a cryptocurrency that works similarly to Bitcoin.
 It uses the same Blockchain system to track the currency’s value and owners around the world.
 Launched in 2015, this is the most successful alternative to Bitcoin.

-- Litecoin was released in October 2011 and works on a near identical system to Bitcoin.
-This is another of the more stable and well known cryptocurrencies.
+- Litecoin was released in October 2011 and works on a nearly identical system to Bitcoin.
+This is another of the more stable and well-known cryptocurrencies.